Newborn Digestion: The FAQ on Breast Milk Stool - Judes Family Skip to content

 Removing Stains and More - How to Diaper Your Breastfed Baby

 Should I change the diaper before or after breastfeeding?
-This is a question all parents face, and over time, you and your child will find a common routine.
+This is a question all parents face, and over time, you and your child will find routine together.
 Since your baby does not have a regular rhythm right after birth, the timing of diaper changing is not of great importance.
 You will notice when the diaper is full and your baby feels uncomfortable.

 This changes after the first four weeks of life.
 Then it makes sense to change the baby's diaper after breastfeeding.
 The reason for this is that many babies pass stool during or after breastfeeding.
 This is due to the high amount of milk sugar (lactose) in breast milk, which helps to stimulate the baby's metabolism and promote digestion.